 Lakeshore Learning Alphabet Letters

-If you really want to take things to the next level, these Lakeshore Learning Magnetic Letters are a wonderful teaching tool.
+If you really want to take things to the next level, these Lakeshore Learning Magnetic Letters are a wonderful teaching tool or you could get these magnet letters from Amazon.
 If you have a child with a lot of patience, you can sit down side by side and build words together on magnetic white boards.
 This is something I used to love doing with my oldest daughter Ruby when she was younger.

 Magnetic letters can be a wonderful educational toy and teaching tool.
 By spending a little bit of time working on letters when your child is young, he or she will be much better prepared for preschool, kindergarten, reading, learning, and more.
 By making playtime fun and educational, children thrive as their brains are given permission to learn and grow at their own pace.